Beaulieu’s 1st goal of season lifts Jets over Blackhawks 3-2

 Mason Appleton had a goal and an assist and Jack Roslovic also scored for Winnipeg, which was coming off two straight losses.
 Dmitry Kulikov added a pair of assists.

-Patrick Kane had a goal and an assist and Ryan Carpenter also scored for Chicago, which was coming off an 8-4 win in Calgary on Saturday night.
+Patrick Kane had a goal and an assist and Ryan Carpenter also scored for the Blackhawks, who were coming off an 8-4 win in Calgary on Saturday night.

 Crawford stopped 35 shots for Chicago (26-25-8), which completed a 1-4-0 road trip.